Home > New Puppy > Playtime with Your New Puppy

 • Ropes – Tugging on a rope and carrying it around is always fun.
 You can buy thick, strong ropes at the pet store just for this purpose.
 Be sure not to get too aggressive with this play.
 You are probably quite a big bigger than your dog, and certainly your puppy, and you can tug too hard and hurt your puppy’s jaw, neck, or teeth.
 Keep the play more about chasing the puppy while he runs with the rope than about tugging it away from him or her.

-When choosing the toys you want for your puppy, be sure to keep some safety and training issues in mind.
+When choosing toys for your puppy, you’ll want to be sure to keep some safety and training issues in mind.
 Here are a few:

 • Only keep a few toys out – If you’ve bought your puppy a lot of toys, don’t present them all at once.
 One or two toys at a time will excite your puppy; any more than that will just be overwhelming and your puppy may ignore them all.
 Then, as old toys get destroyed or no longer useful, introduce one new toy at a time.